Owez/odoc/README.md

 ### Settings

 As for settings, there are none.
 This project purposefully has no export settings as every valid markdown input should result in a heavily opinionated and *good looking* docx file.

-### Language

-Python was chosen as the language to develop this project with, in competition with Rust and Javascript.
-Python was chosen because:

-- Rust doesn't have great docx bindings; it failed to compile on my machine
-- Javascript is the worst of both worlds unless the situation requires clientside docx exporting on a website, which it doesn't
-- Python has nice bindings and it makes it fast to hack together this project